luiferhoyos11/OmniSnippets_JS/docs/customJS/codeBasics/compoundedVars.rst

 .. _compounding:

-Compounding variables like I have interest
+Compounding variables like I had interest
 ==========================================

 We have already seen the different types of variables we can have in javascript.
 But this is good only for simple situations.
 What can you do if you need your data organized in a certain way?
 Or if you want to perform the same action many times?
 That's where compounded variables and functions come into play.